-11 Trigger level indicator
+- 11 Current trigger type indication - 12 Current trigger source, trigger level

-CH1、CH2、CH3、CH4 cchannel icons and vertical sensitivity icon.
-Tap the channel icons to
+CH1、CH2、CH3、CH4 channel icons and vertical sensitivity icon.
+Tap the channel icons to open channels; Click or or to adjust the vertical sensitivity of channels; Open the channel menu by swipe left from the desired channel and swipe right to close; Display the vertical sensitivity of channels; Display couple method.

+14 trigger level indication

+15 Trigger quick start menu indicator: swipe left to open trigger quick start menu

-- 12 open channels and corresponding channel menu, or close channels, operate in a loop; click \square or \square to adjust the vertical sensitivity of channels; display the vertical sensitivity of channels; - Trigger level adjustment, press on the button to modify the trigger level through upward and downward movements - 14 Display areas of USB-PC connection, USB connection, battery level, time etc. - 15 Switch to MATH and REF channel - 16 Horizontal and vertical cursors open and close - Current channel selection.
+Trigger level adjustment, press on the button to modify the trigger level through upward and downward movements.

+- 17 Display areas of USB-PC connection, USB connection, battery level, time etc. - 18 Horizontal and vertical cursors open and close.

+No. Description 19 Current channel selection.
 Click to pop up the current channel switching menu to switch the current channel.

-No. Description 18 Horizontal time base control icon.
-Tap the left/right time base buttons to adjust the horizontal time base of the waveform.
+Horizontal time base control icon.
+Tap the left/right time base buttons to adjust the horizontal time 20 base of the waveform.
 Tap the time base to open the time base table.
 Tap to select the desired time base.
-19 Quick save.
+21 Quick save.
 Tap to quickly save the waveform as a reference waveform.
-20 Fine adjustment button.
+22 The horizontal position value of the trigger position indicator.
+23 Fine adjustment button.
 Tap the button to finely adjust the last operation, including waveform position, trigger level position, trigger point and cursor position.
-21 Waveform display area displays information such as waveforms, cursors, and related waveform measurements.
-22 Channel indicator can indicate the zero-level position of the open channel.
+24 Channel indicator can indicate the zero-level position of the open channel.
+25 The vertical position value of the channel indicator.